vespa-engine/documentation/documentation/use-case-shopping.md

     parameters into the components.
 This involves defining a config definition (a `.def` file), which created a config class.
-You can instantiate this class with data in `services.xml` and the resulting object is injected to you component during construction.
+You can instantiate this class with data in `services.xml` and the resulting object is injected to the component during construction.
 This application uses custom config to set up the Vespa host details for the handler.

 * [Partial update](https://docs.vespa.ai/documentation/reference/document-json-format.html#update)

-    With Vepsa you can make changes to an existing document without submitting the full document.
+    With Vespa you can make changes to an existing document without submitting the full document.
 Examples are setting the value of a single field, adding elements to an array, or incrementing the value of a field without knowing the field value beforehand.
 This application contains an example of